 The A3+1 alliance will be part of the legacy of Saint Vincent and the Grenadine (SVG), even if it may not be carried through by subsequent elected members.
-During its campaign, SVG said it would be "like the fourth seat for Africa" due to its national heritage as a predominantly Black state and its Pan-African prime minister, who claims that the "Caribbean region is seen as the sixth region of the African Union."
-The "A3 plus SVG" or "A3+1" formula was born the day SVG's permanent representative aligned her statement with a statement delivered by Niger on behalf of the A3 during a Council session on January 15, 2020.
-Following this event, SVG worked with the A3 behind the scenes to establish a mechanism to coordinate their future joint statements and positions.
+During its campaign, SVG said it would be "like the fourth seat for Africa" due to its national heritage as a predominantly Black state and its Pan-African prime minister, who claims that the "Caribbean region is seen as the sixth region of the African Union."80 The "A3 plus SVG" or "A3+1" formula was born the day SVG's permanent representative aligned her statement with a statement delivered by Niger on behalf of the A3 during a Council session on January 15, 2020.81 Following this event, SVG worked with the A3 behind the scenes to establish a mechanism to coordinate their future joint statements and positions.
 For the rest of SVG's 2020-2021 term, it coordinated with the A3 on specific African files and even, toward the end, on a few non-African files such as Afghanistan while continuing to make separate statements on most other matters.

 Importantly to SVG, the A3+1 also made joint statements and held joint positions on the situation in Haiti and Colombia (both part of the so-called "sixth region of Africa"), with SVG taking the lead on these statements.
-Through their aggressive engagement on the Colombian file, the A3+1 championed the inclusion of Afro-Colombian indigenous communities in all Council products, including, for the first time, in the 2022 mandate of the UN Verification Mission in Colombia.
-This has allowed SVG to amplify both Caribbean and African voices in the Council.
-It has also brought to bear the AU Constitutive Act's call to "invite and encourage the full participation of the African Diaspora" in building the AU.
+Through their aggressive engagement on the Colombian file, the A3+1 championed the inclusion of Afro-Colombian indigenous communities in all Council products, including, for the first time, in the 2022 mandate of the UN Verification Mission in Colombia.82 This has allowed SVG to amplify both Caribbean and African voices in the Council.83 It has also brought to bear the AU Constitutive Act's call to "invite and encourage the full participation of the African Diaspora" in building the AU.84 of maturity, their ability to coordinate across a diverse group whose effectiveness depends on several internal and external factors may have reached a natural limit.